Operation Brother Sam: Context

 After the Cuban Revolution in 1959, the U.S. government's attitude toward leftist leaders in Latin America hardened.
 Among them was the government of João Goulart in Brazil.
-Jango, as he was known, worried the United States with his domestic and foreign policies, and bilateral relations deteriorated.
-The Alliance for Progress, which would be a moderate way to influence him, did not achieve its objectives, and Washington started to weaken the Brazilian government with measures such as financing the opposition's electoral campaigns in 1962 and redirecting economic assistance to opposition governors.
+The United States was worried by Goulart's domestic and foreign policies and bilateral relations deteriorated.
+As the Alliance for Progress failed to influence him with moderate methods, Washington resorted to weakening the Brazilian government with measures such as financing the opposition's electoral campaigns in 1962 and redirecting economic assistance to opposition governors.

 After a certain period, disputed in the literature, Washington became favorable to the ousting of Goulart.
-Since 1961 some groups of Brazilian military were conspiring against the government, and the U.S. Embassy was aware of these movements.
-In 1963, the U.S. government was already looking for a group in the Brazilian Armed Forces capable of overthrowing Goulart.
-Meanwhile, by the end of that year they were developing contingency plans and working on what to do in case of a rebellion.
-The concern arose that they would need American support to succeed; On October 7, Kennedy asked Gordon about the possibility that intervention might be necessary.
+Since 1961 some groups in the Brazilian military were conspiring against the government, and the U.S. Embassy was aware of such movements.
+By 1963 the U.S. government was already looking for a group in the Brazilian Armed Forces capable of overthrowing Goulart.
+Meanwhile, by the end of that year it was developing contingency plans and working on what to do in case of a rebellion.
+A concern arose that the rebels would need American support to succeed; on October 7, Kennedy asked Gordon about the possibility that intervention might be necessary.
 A State Department document made in November mentioned a new contingency plan with "heavy emphasis on armed U.S. intervention."
-Brother Sam was born out of a contingency plan, which, however, was broader in scope.
+The contingency plan that would lead to operation Brother Sam had a wider scope than the operation itself.